wireapp/brand/Tone of Voice.md

 * We do not use periods in most UI strings unless there are two or more sentences.
 (For example, “Start a conversation”).
 However, copy on the website should be punctuated correctly.
 * We use the serial comma (for example, “Email, phone number, and address”).
 * Avoid apostrophes, exclamation marks, ampersands, and the “+” symbol in UI copy.
+* Use proper typography for “quotation marks”, em- and en- dashes (–/–), ellipses (…), and other characters wherever possible.
+(Most UI strings files are now UTF-8 encoded, so typographically correct characters can be used in most cases — there’s no excuse for substituting ASCII text where proper typography is available.)

 For complete punctuation rules, we suggest you refer to any good American style guide (_The Chicago Manual of Style_ or _The Yahoo Style Guide_).